protohaus/ESPRandom/README.md

 [![MIT Licence](https://img.shields.io/github/license/protohaus/ESPRandom?style=flat-square "MIT Licence")](https://en.wikipedia.org/wiki/MIT_License)

 # ESPRandom
-Generate random numbers and UUIDs on the ESP8266 and ESP32 using the hardware RNG
+Generate random numbers and UUIDs on the ESP8266 and ESP32 using the hardware RNG.
+Due to changes in requirements, I have moved to a different approach which has been implemented in the following library: [ESP UUID](https://platformio.org/lib/show/12040/ESP%20UUID).
+It supports ArduinoJson and std::map.
+Pull requests will be accepted here, but no active contribution from my side will be made.

 ## Examples